Last updated: October 30, 2023

 - Fairlight Walk

-In the track notes below, we’re diving a little deeper into each of these highlights, as we’re navigating through the trail from west to east.
+In the track notes below, we’re diving a little deeper into each of these landmarks, as we navigate the trail from west to east.

 Here is a handy map for your reference, with the highlights marked from 1 to 10, starting at the Spit Bridge: